Written by Jenny Ryoo 6/30/2020

 Keep in mind that the tool assumes the very minimum of AAFCO requirements.
 Most foods will exceed the minimums on these nutrients.
 For such cases, I recommend formulating your recipe as a toppers recipe – this is a great guide on formulating toppers.

-You can use the same method for FEDAIF – using the FEDIAF guidelines here.
+You can use the same method for FEDIAF – using the FEDIAF guidelines here.

 Raw Meaty Bones